oittaa/uuid-php/README.md

 # uuid-php

-A small PHP class for generating [RFC 4122][RFC 4122] version 3, 4, and 5 universally unique identifiers (UUID).
-Additionally supports [draft][draft] versions 6, 7, and 8.
+A small PHP class for generating [RFC 9562][RFC 9562] universally unique identifiers (UUID) from version 3 to version 8.

 If all you want is a unique ID, you should call `uuid4()`.